 - the management areas and WRZs you use

-- the alternative resources you can use during a drought, eg bulk transfers
+- the alternative resources you can use during a drought, for example bulk transfers

 - the location of all potential drought permit and drought order sites

-- important ecological sites that your actions may affect, eg designated and non-designated sites of conservation importance
+- important ecological sites that your actions may affect, for example designated and non-designated sites of conservation importance

 What else you should consider

 - any data exchange arrangements you’ve made with the Environment Agency or Natural Resources Wales

 - any consultations you’ve carried out with other water companies and a statement of how you’ve taken these into account

 - any agreements you’ve made with other water companies about bulk supplies, transfers of water or division of shared resources